Tricriticality in the $q$-neighbor Ising model on a partially duplex clique: Introduction

 However, there is still an open question how the number of levels influence the macroscopic properties of the system, such as dynamics of global variables, phase transitions or other emerging patterns.
 In order to find a general answer to this question systematic studies of various models are needed.
-However, one of the fundamental problems when dealing with models on the multiplex network is how to define the model on such a network, because usually there are several possibilities.
+However, one of the fundamental problems when dealing with models on the multiplex network is how to ``translate'' the model, originally defined on a monoplex network, into a multiplex network, because usually there are several possibilities.
 For example, in case of models defined by Hamiltonians \cite{AT} inter-layer interactions can be introduced by the relations between the coupling constants.
 However, the results of the model can strongly depend on this inter-layer interaction.
-Jang at al thoroughly analyzed the behavior of the Ashkin-Teller model in various types of inter-layer interaction, and presented a rich phase diagram containing three types of phase transitions -- 1st order, 2nd order, and mixed order.
-For the models defined by the transition probabilities, like the voter model, the threshold model \cite{Watt} or the $q$-Ising model \cite{Arek:15} one way of defining interactions between layers is the adoption of so called \texttt{AND} and \texttt{OR} rules, proposed for the first time by Brummitt et al. in \cite{Goh1} where the generalized threshold cascade model \cite{Watt} on multiplex networks has been studied.
+Jang et al. \cite{AT} thoroughly analyzed the behavior of the Ashkin-Teller model in various types of inter-layer interaction, and presented a rich phase diagram containing three types of phase transitions -- 1st order, 2nd order, and mixed order.
+For the models defined by the transition probabilities, like the voter model \cite{voter}, the threshold model \cite{Watt} or the $q$-neighbor Ising model \cite{Arek:15} one way of defining interactions between layers is the adoption of so called \texttt{AND} and \texttt{OR} rules.
+These rules were proposed for the first time by Lee et al. in \cite{Goh2}, where the generalized threshold cascade model on multiplex networks has been studied.
 Authors introduced two kinds on nodes: (1) an \texttt{OR} node was activated as soon as a sufficiently large fraction of its neighbors were active in at least one level, (2) an \texttt{AND} node was activated only if in each and every layer a sufficiently large fraction of its neighbors were active.

-The concept of \texttt{AND} and \texttt{OR} rules has been recently adopted in the $q$-voter model with independence \cite{ja:15}.
-For systems consisting only \texttt{AND} nodes the phase transition becomes discontinuous for $q=4$ if the number of layers $L \le 3$, $q = 5$ for duplex, whereas for a monoplex such behavior is observed for $q = 6$.
+The concept of \texttt{AND} and \texttt{OR} rules has been recently adopted in the $q$-voter model with independence \cite{ja:15}, in which the tricriticality is observed on the monoplex network: for $q \le 5$ an order-disorder phase transition is continuous and for $q \ge 6$ it switches to discontinuous \cite{Nyc:Szn:Cis:12}.
+On a multiplex network consisting of only \texttt{AND} nodes the phase transition switches from continuous to discontinuous for $q^*=4$ if the number of layers $L \le 3$ and for duplex network $q^* = 5$.